The Antibody Society

 • Adaptive Immune Receptor Repertoire Community

-The Adaptive Immune Receptor Repertoire (AIRR) Community of the Society will continue their work developing: 1) a common repository for AIRR sequence data; 2) standards for publishing and depositing AIRR sequence data; and 3) resources and guidelines for the evaluation of molecular and statistical methods for AIRR sequence data.
+The Adaptive Immune Receptor Repertoire (AIRR) Community of the Society continued their work developing: 1) a common repository for AIRR sequence data; 2) standards for publishing and depositing AIRR sequence data; and 3) resources and guidelines for the evaluation of molecular and statistical methods for AIRR sequence data.
 The AIRR Community holds educational workshops and meetings to discuss their progress.
-They are now planning two virtual meetings:
+In 2020, they held two virtual meetings:

-· AIRR Community Special Event: “Leveraging AIRR-sequencing data to inform the biology of COVID-19” to be held virtually September 8-10, 2020: and
+· AIRR Community Special Event: “Leveraging AIRR-sequencing data to inform the biology of COVID-19” held virtually September 8-10, 2020: and

-· AIRR Community Meeting V: “Zooming in to the AIRR Community” to be held virtually December 8-10, 2020.
+· AIRR Community Meeting V: “Zooming in to the AIRR Community” held virtually December 8-10, 2020.

 • Antibody therapeutics development metrics